Marcin-Ramotowski/Archicad-API-Scripts/README.md

 # Room for Improvement
 * improve code in IDs assignment script - replacing the structure with a large number of 'if' statements on the dictionary
-* use of recursion in Navigator Elements script
 * change polish name to english in order to code unification

 # Acknowledgements